Hanukkah & Hebrew History in Leadville

 This two-part program presented by Rabbi Ruth Gelfarb and Leadville’s Bill Korn who is President of Temple Israel Foundation provides a rarely seen look into the life of Pioneer Jews in Leadville and their lasting contributions to America’s highest city.
 Here are those presentations in addition to some current news about the Temple and ongoing efforts at Leadville’s Hebrew Cemetery – enjoy and learn!

 Happy Hanukkahs to all of our Jewish friends and neighbors living in Leadville Today!
+For the most up-to-date information about Holiday Services and other programs in the area, please visit the Synagogue of the Summit website.

 Part One – “Jewish Life in Leadville in the 1880s.”